 Freegal - Music Downloads and streaming

-Freegal allows Beaman Library patrons five free music downloads per week and 3 hours of streaming per day.
+Freegal allows Beaman Library patrons five free music downloads per week and 3 hours of streaming per day or 5 downloads of music.
 You can sign up for this service with your email address at the library's main desk.
 You will then receive an email with a link to the Freegal log in.
 You can keep track of your downloads in the upper right corner of the site.
 Every song has a sample clip you can listen to before you download.
 You must be logged in to enjoy the sample clips.
 The downloads on this site are all in the MP3 format with no DRM.
 This service will work on almost any computer, player, tablet or smartphone.
 The Freegal Music mobile app is free in the Apple® App Store and in Google® Play.
 See Freegal's FAQ for more information.

 Mango Online Language Learning